-Joint implementations (JI) refers to when a country or company pays for projects that reduces greenhouse gas emissions.
+Joint implementations (JI) refer to when a country or company pays for projects that reduces greenhouse gas emissions.
 It is usually an industrialised country that pays for environmental initiatives in developing nations.
 They do this to get emission rights.
 The mechanism comes from the Kyoto protocol – the first international environmental deal (1997) from the UNs climate meetings.
-The protocol expired the 31st of December 2020.
+The protocol expired on the 31st of December 2020.

 The Kyoto protocol

 The Kyoto protocol is a part of the UNFCCC – United Nations Framework Convention on Climate Change – created in 1992.
 This deal was the first international initiative to reduce greenhouse gas emissions.
-UNFCCC decided that the industrial countries should take a greater responsibility for the greenhouse gas reductions.
+UNFCCC decided that the industrial countries should take a greater responsibility for greenhouse gas reductions.
 This since they are the most responsible for creating them in the first place.

 In 1994 the UN stated that the global initiatives created with UNFCCC, was not enough to fight climate change.
 Therefore, they organised an environmental meeting in Kyoto, Japan.
 This resulted in the Kyoto protocol and the mechanism joint implementation.